Forethought-Technologies/AutoChain/docs/examples.md

 ## Create a conversational agent with tools

 Adding tools to the agent is also similar to LangChain.
-User would need to provide a list of `Tool`s when creating the agent from chain, so that agent is aware of its access to tools.
+User would need to provide a list of `Tool`s when creating the agent from chain, so that agent can access them.

 ```python
 from autochain.chain.chain import Chain